anliwi/extremist_bias_llm_eval_multi_method/README.md

 ## Data
 The data is the "ISIS-religious-text" data curated by fith tribe.
 It is available on kaggle https://www.kaggle.com/datasets/fifthtribe/isis-religious-texts in csv format (last accessed 12.05.2024).
 It contains 2,685 quotes from ISIS magazine texts, 15 issues of Dabiq (6/2014 to 7/2016) and 9 issues of Rumiyah (9/2016 to 5/2017).
 It is published under License CC0: Public Domain.

+## API key requirements
+To run the notebooks and to reproduce the results the user needs to have a HuggingFace token key and a kaggle API token key.
+These can be obtained free of charge once a user account is created.